influxdata/telegraf/plugins/inputs/opensearch_query/README.md

 Metric names are composed of a combination of the field name, metric aggregation function, and the result field name.

-For simple metrics, the result field name is `valid`, and so getting the `avg` on a field named `size` would produce the result
+For simple metrics, the result field name is `value`, and so getting the `avg` on a field named `size` would produce the result `size_value_avg`.

 For functions with multiple metrics, we use the resulting field.
 For example, the `stats` function returns five different results, so for a field `size`, we would see five metric fields, named `size_stats_min`, `size_stats_max`, `size_stats_sum`, `size_stats_avg`, and `size_stats_count`.

 Nested results will build on their parent field names, for example, results for percentile take the form:

 ```json
 {
   "aggregations" : {